-The heartburn medication Protonix has been linked to an increase for chronic kidney disease (CKD), renal failure, heart attack, bone fractures and other serious side effects.
+The heartburn medication Protonix has been linked to an increase for chronic kidney disease (CKD), renal failure, heart attack, stomach cancer, bone fractures and other serious side effects.

 Free Confidential Lawsuit Evaluation: If you or a loved one was injured by a heartburn drug, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.